chiranthkaushik1409-lgtm/quiz-game-python/README.md

 Features randomized questions, duplicate prevention, and a live scoreboard.

 ## Features
-- Multiple choice and direct answer questions
+- Direct answer questions with support for multiple valid answers
 - Random question selection using random module
 - Duplicate prevention — same question never repeats in one session
 - Accepts multiple valid answers where applicable
 - Live scoreboard after every round
 - Final scoreboard displayed automatically after all questions are answered
-- Type 2 anytime to exit
+- Exit option available from the main menu
+- Question progress tracking (Questions Answered)

 ## Concepts Used
 - Dictionary to store questions and answers